Load testing

 requests involving the samecustomerId

 as the request above.
-These 2 requests are queued. - Extra requests, for example, a request to
+These two requests are queued. - Extra requests, for example, a request to

 Track event